The difference between WebRTC and SIP Trunking:

 Just made a #WebRTC video call with Facebook: Chromebook<-> OSX Chrome.
 Is WebRTC now officially mainstream? pic.twitter.com/3Wr40IZ7izChad Hart (@chadwallacehart) January 20, 2015

 Facebook subsequently launched real-time voice and video calls - all powered by WebRTC - under its newly-standalone Messenger app in both mobile and web client form.
 Since that point, Facebook has continued to bet on WebRTC, rolling it out for co-broadcasting on Facebook Live (usurping the higher-latency RTMP protocol preferred by Facebook for single-host live streaming).

 In 2010, Google purchased many of the codecs and echo cancellation components for WebRTC from Global IP Solutions.
 Google made modifications and took the technology to the IETF and W3C to get industry consensus.
 In 2011, Google released WebRTC as an open-sourced project.
 The Google Chrome team still maintains the WebRTC website.

 Google Hangouts offers phone calls, SMS, video conferencing, and messaging capability all within the browser.
 There are other applications that are more popular than Google Hangouts, but Google's software is still a solid benchmark for demonstrating the scope and capabilities of WebRTC.

 Discord was originally created to serve the online gaming community and illustrates how WebRTC can easily accomplish the same tasks that were once performed using VoIP applications.
 Discord is centered around group voice calls and uses WebRTC to support in-app messaging and enable users to add a supposedly unlimited number of people to calls.
-Discord serves over 14,000,000 callers per day.

 Share on Social